alexrobincrabbe/build_a_treehouse/README.md

   <img src="assets/readme_images/intro_mobile.png" alt="Introduction mobile view">
 </div>

-- The top section of the index page is an introduction, that gives and overview of the kinds of treehouses that can be built, any of which may apply to the intested user.
+- The top section of the index page is an introduction that gives an overview of the kinds of treehouses that can be built, any of which may apply to the interested user.

 - The first image was chosen to be visually inviting, and immediately capture the interest of user visting the home page.

-- Simpler styles were used for the mobile version, to clearly dileanate the sections.
+- Simpler styles were used for the mobile version, to clearly deleanate the sections.

 ##### Mini-Gallery